kjosib/kjosib.github.io/Counterpoint/effects.md

 Naturally, I had a look around to see what I could see about the topic.
 Honestly, I think the Ivory Tower is making a big fat mistake.

+I intend to show that effects share a common *original sin* with exceptions.
+That sin is the application of dynamic scope.

-## Quick digression to explain what all the hype is about
+## Brief digression to explain what all the hype is about

 Think of exceptions.
 You know: try/catch/finally like in Java, C++, Python, Ruby, or your other favorite conventional language.